data-integrations/multi-table-plugins/docs/MultiTableDatabase-batchsource.md

   u.name = 'John'
 ```

-Will have the table name `users_comments`, however, the resulting records for the following query:
+Will have the table name `users_comments`.
+However, the resulting records for the following query:

 ```sql
 SELECT